|University of Arkansas at Little Rock|

 - Discuss, as appropriate, possible interim measures that can be provided to the respondent during the pendency of the investigative and resolution processes.

-The Title IX Coordinator shall complete a written investigative report (“investigative report”) that shall include the following items:
+The Title IX Coordinator or his or her designee shall complete a written investigative report (“investigative report”) that shall include the following items:

 - The name and sex of the alleged victim and, if different, the name and sex of the person reporting the allegation.
 (It should also include any other relevant protected class characteristics if the complaint involves a violation of this policy based on a protected status other than gender.).